Global Vision Transformer Pruning with Hessian-Aware Saliency

 \subsection{Vision transformer models}

-Inspired by the success of transformer models in NLP tasks, recent research proposes to use transformer models on computer vision tasks.
-The inspiring vision transformer (ViT)~\citep{dosovitskiy2020image} demonstrates the possibility of performing high-accuracy image classification with transformer architecture only, yet also finds that learning attention between image patches is a challenging task that requires large training set and model size.
-This stimulates recent works to ease extensive pretraining and improve the efficiency-accuracy tradeoff.
-One noticeable approach DEIT~\citep{touvron2021training} provides carefully designed training schemes and data augmentation techniques to train ViT from scratch on ImageNet only.
-Another line of work renovates ViT transformer blocks to better capture image features, such as changing input tokenization~\citep{yuan2021tokens,graham2021levit}, using hierarchical architecture~\citep{liu2021swin,wang2021pyramid,graham2021levit}, upgrading positional encoding~\citep{chu2021conditional}, and performing localized attention~\citep{liu2021swin,han2021transformer}, bringing in further accuracy improvements under similar computation cost.
+Inspired by the success of transformer models in NLP tasks, recent research proposes to use them on computer vision tasks.
+The inspiring vision transformer (ViT)~\cite{dosovitskiy2020image} demonstrates the possibility of performing high-accuracy image classification with transformer architecture only.
+This stimulates recent works to improve training and efficiency of the ViT model.
+One noticeable approach DeiT~\cite{touvron2021training} provides carefully designed training schemes and data augmentations to train ViT from scratch on ImageNet only.
+Another line of work renovates ViT transformer blocks to better capture image features, such as changing input tokenization~\cite{yuan2021tokens,graham2021levit}, using hierarchical architecture~\cite{liu2021swin,wang2021pyramid,graham2021levit}, upgrading positional encoding~\cite{chu2021conditional}, and performing localized attention~\cite{liu2021swin,han2021transformer}.

-In this work we focus on the original ViT architecture~\citep{dosovitskiy2020image} amid its widespread usage, as illustrated in the top of Figure~\ref{fig:overall}.
+In this work we focus on the original ViT architecture~\cite{dosovitskiy2020image} amid its straightforward design space, as illustrated in the top of~\cref{fig:overall}.
 ViT model first divides the input image into patches that are tokenized to embedding dimension $E$ through a linear projection.
 Image tokens, together with an independently initialized \textit{class token}, form an input $x\in \mathbb{R}^{N\times E}$.
 Input tokens pass through transformer blocks before classification is made from the class token output of the last block.